jdiopen/jdiopen.github.io/README.md

 Follow us on [Twitter](https://twitter.com/JDI_Open) for event updates and open science content!

 ### Next session (All: Mondays 1-2 PM in the teaching room)
-- **29/10/18 The responsible use of p-values and an introduction to power analysis.** We start the session with the question ‘what is the p-value?’ and explore how type-I and type-II errors influence statistical analysis.
-We then introduce confidence intervals as well as power analyses and tools to improve your ability to draw statistical inferences.
-Please check out readings for this session [here](https://link.springer.com/article/10.1007/s10654-016-0149-3) and [here](http://www.jgme.org/doi/abs/10.4300/JGME-D-12-00156.1?code=gmed-site).
+- **29/10/18 How-to: preregistrations.** The goal of this session is to show you how pre-registration of a study and analysis helps to make research reproducible and (important for everyone), if done well, efficiently structures your research process.
+We will introduce an example of a pre-registration template and walk you through the steps to complete it.
+Please check out readings for this session [here](https://osf.io/2dxu5/) and [here](https://www.sciencedirect.com/science/article/pii/S0022103116301925).

 ### Upcoming sessions
 - **12/11/18 Open Science for your career**
-- **26/11/18 Open Access Publishing: Opportunities and Challenges**
+- **26/11/18 Open Access Publishing: Opportunities and Challenges: Invited Speakers from UCL Library Open Access Team**
 - **10/12/18 Sharing code, sharing data**

 ### Previous sessions